ArrietaDev/PipelineIQ/README.md

 **Real-Time Updates:** Stay up-to-date with the latest data and make real-time adjustments for accurate results anytime, anywhere.

-Whether you're a field engineer or a professional in the oil industry, PipelineCalc is your indispensable tool for ensuring efficiency and safety in your pipeline operations.
+Whether you're a field engineer or a professional in the oil industry, PipelineIQ is your indispensable tool for ensuring efficiency and safety in your pipeline operations.